VRGroupRWTH/pli_view/readme.md

 **Limitations**:
 - For the hierarchical ODF tree to work correctly, one must use power-of-2 selections.
-- Peak extraction and tractography plugin is not implemented at the moment.
+- Peak extraction and tractography plugin are not implemented at the moment.